hmgu-itg/metacarpa/README.md

 will run the meta-analysis on two studies with $1500$ and $2300$ samples respectively.
 If your input format contains the number of individuals genotyped at a particular position, remove the commas and sample sizes after the file name and replace by `-n sample_col`, where `sample_col` is the column number that contains this information.

+> **WARNING: ** The input files should be sorted according to chromosome and position.

 ## Field separators

 On some systems, it can be complicated to pass escaped characters such as tabs (`\t`) as parameters on the command line.
 In Bash, for example, you can circumvent this by telling the shell not to interpret the character, prefixing it with a dollar sign, like so: `$'\t'`.